Last Updated on November 30, 2021 by Jeremy

 Overall, the Carnegie Museum of Art may not go all-out in decorating its halls for Christmas, but its two staple holiday exhibits offer a great reason to return to the museum one more time before the end of the year.
 After checking out these exhibits, the rest of the Carnegie Museum of Art and Museum of Natural History is open for exploring, so plan to make a day of it checking out other great exhibits like the Hillman Hall of Minerals and Gems, the dinosaur exhibits, and the absurd amount of art to name a few!

 The Carnegie Museum of Art is located at 4400 Forbes Avenue.
-The holiday exhibits run from November 20th, 2021, to January 9th, 2022.
+The holiday exhibits typically runs from late November to the end of the first week of January.